ehabkost/habkost.net/habkost-net/talks/fosdem-2017/contents.md

 * TODO: danpb work on qemuopts/qapi
 * TODO: slide numbers!
 * TODO: make introduction shorter
-* TODO: mention HMP acronym

 # Contents

 * Context: QEMU features and interfaces
 * Overview of some internal QEMU APIs
-* Issues and challenges
+* Interaction between different abstractions

 Note: These are the contents of this talk.
-I will first explain a little bit of what QEMU does, then present of the internal APIs QEMU has, and how they are used.
-Then I will talk about the existing issues and challenges we have when we try to make those APIs work together.
+I will first explain a little bit of what QEMU does, then present of the internal APIs QEMU has.
+Then I will talk about how they work and don't work together.

+## Incomplete

+* Limited time
+* Limited knowledge

+Note: Keep in mind that this talk is incomplete: we do not cover every single internal QEMU API.
+That's because we don't have much time and I don't have knowldge about all those APIs.

 ## *Not* included: